AGE AND YOUR VISION

 Learn how your age can affect your vision

-When you consider that 80 percent of the information we take in on a daily basis is through our eyesight, and that one in two of us suffers from vision problems, it becomes clear that looking after our eyes should be a top priority.
+When you consider that 80 percent of the information we absorb on a daily basis is through our eyes, yet one in two of us suffers from vision problems, it becomes clear that looking after our eyes should be a top priority.

 Eyes are our windows to the world.
-We’re susceptible to some common vision problems at birth and during early childhood, but of course adulthood and ageing will inevitably lead to other issues.
+We’re susceptible to some common vision problems during early childhood, but of course adulthood and ageing will inevitably lead to other issues.

-Vision problems happen due to a combination of hereditary and environmental factors, such as exposure to the sun’s damaging UV rays, which can damage the eyes.
+Vision problems happen due to a combination of hereditary and environmental factors.
 There are ways to correct these problems during the different stages of our lives, including wearing prescription glasses, or taking preventative measures.

 Vision problems change as we age, so here are a few common issues we face at different ages.